 Similar to hugging, curling up to your partner and getting lost in cuddles encourages the body to produce the hormone oxytocin.
-Often referred to as the love hormone (it levels also increase during orgasm), oxytocin influences social behavior and emotion by strengthening relationship bonds and boosting our mood.
+Often referred to as the love hormone (its levels also increase during orgasm), oxytocin influences social behavior and emotion by strengthening relationship bonds and boosting our mood.
 Additionally, it can also benefit our health in a number of other ways.

 Funny enough, one study found that the hormone can help to positively affect men as it does women.
 Women experience the release of oxytocin during childbirth, which then helps to encourage bonding with the newborn.
-The study, published in the journal Biological Psychiatry, found that after having been administered oxytocin via nasal spray, the new fathers experienced a greater bond with their infant.
+The study, published in the journal Biological Psychiatry, found that after being administered oxytocin via nasal spray, the new fathers experienced a greater bond with their infant.

-Moreover, some women crave cuddling because it helps reassure that they haven’t been used just for sex.
+Moreover, some women crave cuddling because it helps reassure them that they haven’t been used just for sex.
 As a result, some may believe that cuddling is more intimate than sex.

 What are the benefits of post-sex cuddling?